Conspiracy theories in United States politics: Class structures and lack of trust in government

 The class structure is also likely to influence one's belief in a political conspiracy theory.
 Those with a low income, a lack of higher education, or a lack of secure employment are more likely to believe in conspiracy theories due to a general feeling of helplessness.
 This lack of control is correlated with class: individuals from higher classes have been proven to feel more in control of their lives, employment, education, and standard of living.
 A low socioeconomic status can generate political and economic anxiety and a desire to explain the dire circumstances.
 That helplessness may lead several to find a psychologically-soothing explanation: the idea that a group of government actors is plotting against them.

 Those with higher education or a higher IQ level still engage in conspiracy theories.
 In fact, many conspiracy theories require substantial mental effort to understand.
 Believers are defined by more than just their class; they also engage in the psychological phenomenon of confirmation bias in which they accept information validating their beliefs and reject information that is inconsistent with their theories.

-Many individuals also live-in positions in which specific government policies may cause economic distress.
+Many individuals also live in positions in which specific government policies may cause economic distress.
 For example, many Americans believe that the government is forcing health industries to hide the cure for cancer.
 They also have been taking drugs that are not approved by the Food and Drug Administration because they do not trust the medical industry.
 This likely stems from a fear of and frustration with current U.S. policies on public health.
 Many ill Americans cannot afford healthcare and may look to sources that blame the medical industry, including conspiracies.
 This may also originate from a history of fear about the government's lack of transparency or truth in terms of medication since American doctors once approved mercury, radioactive material, and cigarettes and falsely deemed them to be healthy.

+According to the Pew Research Center 22% of Americans trust their government to do what is right "just about always" or "most of the time" as of April 2024.
+The moving average of this percentage has not been above 50% since the Bush administration (2001) displaying a massive distrust across the nation in the 21st century.